drjseifu3003/tenx-academy-challenge-1/README.md

 * MCP connection remained active during testing
 * All configuration and documentation artifacts are included in this repository
-* Focus was on clarity, experimentation, and learning rather than co
+* Focus was on clarity, experimentation, and learning rather than complexity